Cole posts 20th straight regular-season win, Yanks top Bosox - WHIZ News

 Red Sox: José Peraza (leg) was held out after getting hit by a grounder while pitching in the ninth inning Thursday in a 17-8 loss to Tampa Bay.

-Yankees: Judge’s move to the IL was retroactive to Wednesday and manager Aaron Boone is hopeful it will be a short stint. … INF Thairo Estrada was recalled from the alternate site in Scranton/Wilkes-Barre. … LHP Aroldis Chapman was slated to face hitters at the alternate site but the team did not provide an update.
+Yankees: Judge’s move to the IL was retroactive to Wednesday and Boone is hopeful it will be a short stint.
+Cole said he didn’t notice Judge was missing until the second inning, when he asked Sánchez where Judge was.
+“Some teammate I am, I guess,” Cole said. … INF Thairo Estrada was recalled from the alternate site in Scranton/Wilkes-Barre. … LHP Aroldis Chapman was slated to face hitters at the alternate site but the team did not provide an update.

 UP NEXT